 Quick recap

-The true summer color palette uses cool, soft, and medium-depth colors.
+The true summer color palette uses cool, soft, and balanced tones.

-Best shades include dusty blue, rose, lavender, and cool gray.
+Best colors include dusty blue, rose, lavender, and gray.